 Feature: Export Capabilities

-If a patient requests access to their medical images, Dermi Atlas Professional allows you to:
+If a patient requests access to their medical images, Dermi Atlas Professional allows the practice to:

 PHIPA requires custodians to take reasonable steps to ensure that personal health information is protected against theft, loss, and unauthorized use.
-Dermi Atlas Professional's local storage model and audit logging features directly support these requirements by keeping data off third-party clouds and tracking all access.
+Dermi Atlas Professional's local storage model and audit logging features support these requirements by keeping patient data off third-party clouds during normal clinical use and by tracking access.

 These jurisdictions have stringent requirements regarding information location and safeguards.
-Since Dermi Atlas Professional data resides on your physical hardware within your clinic, it mitigates cross-border data transfer concerns often associated with US-based cloud services.
+Because Dermi Atlas Professional data resides on hardware located within the clinic, the architecture mitigates cross-border data transfer concerns often associated with US-based cloud services.

 Canadian privacy laws typically require reporting breaches that create a "Real Risk of Significant Harm" (RROSH).